-- ➤ River safety: Our local rivers are beautiful, swift, cold and life-threatening to swimmers, fishermen, and boaters.
+- River safety: Our local rivers are beautiful, swift, cold and life-threatening to swimmers, fishermen, and boaters.
 Pay attention to currents, waves, rocks and "sweepers" branches that can hold you under a river's powerfully flowing waters.
-Take river safety training, study the river with an experienced person or guide, wear a life vest, and stay sober at the river.
-Before visiting rivers, look for water release notices on the news. - Coastal safety: Always keep an eye on the ocean and especially for "sneaker" waves that may be 2-3 times larger than the surf pattern.
+Take river safety training, study the river with an experienced person or guide, wear a life vest, and stay sober at the river. - Coastal safety: Always keep an eye on the ocean and especially for "sneaker" waves that may be 2-3 times larger than the surf pattern.
 Sneaker waves pull victims out to sea every year.
 Hypothermia and powerful currents are deadly threats.
 If the water draws down low or you hear a loud roar, head to higher ground immediately as a very large wave or a tsunami from a distant earthquake may be approaching.
-Before you go on a beach hike, carefully check the tide tide predictions online. - Earthquake: Duck, Cover, and Hold On during strong shaking. - Tsunami: If you are at the beach and feel strong earth shaking, head to higher ground immediately.
+Before you go on a beach hike, carefully check the tide schedule using a tide table from a local shop, so that high tides don't trap you in a cove. - Earthquake: duck, cover, and hold on during strong shaking.
+Then, evacuate. - Tsunami: If you are at the beach and feel strong earth shaking, head to higher ground immediately.
 If you hear that a Tsunami Watch/Warning is in effect, evacuate ONLY if you are in a coastal zone (the HSU main campus is not in a coastal zone).
 If you are at the beach and you see the sea rapidly recede and draw back from the waterline, head inland and to higher ground; there may be a tsunami wave coming from a distant earthquake. - Wild animals: Report sightings of large wild animals including bears and mountain lions.
 Use the "buddy system" so that you are never alone.
 If you encounter a lion or bear, do not approach animals; give them a way out.
 DON'T CROUCH OR RUN.
 You should retreat slowly, maintain eye contact, speak loudly, and act without fear while giving the animal a wide berth.
 Do all you can to appear larger: stand alongside your buddy, raise your arms, open your coat, hold up your bike, etc. Never feed, touch, or try to pick up wild animals as many mammals (bats, skunks, foxes, raccoons, feral cats) in this area may carry rabies.